A Guide to Nuremberg

 What to See and Do

 As mentioned at the beginning of this post, Nuremberg offers plenty of things to see and do for all types of travelers.
+It's one of those cities where you can easily spend several days without getting bored.

 You can tour a former seat of Holy Roman emperors, walk along the Pegnitz River, visit one of the oldest sausage kitchens in the world, marvel at the half-timbered houses, explore local cafes and restaurants, and learn about the city's dark moments during the WW2.
+Above all else, Nuremberg is a perfect place for all history buffs, thanks to its rich and dramatic past.

 We've already created a list of the fun things to do in Nuremberg that's an essential read for all those planning a trip to this city.
+Additionally, we share some of the highlights this city has to offer down below.

 Learn About Nuremberg's History

+Nuremberg was founded around 1050 CE and eventually became one of the most important cities during the Middle Ages.
+During that time, the Imperial Castle of Nuremberg was one of the most important seats of Holy Roman Emperors.
 Interestingly enough, the Holy Roman Empire never had a permanent capital city for the empire, and the emperors were always traveling around their empire.

+One of the main reasons why Nuremberg became so important was that the Imperial Diet was held here from 1211 to 1543.
 The Holy Roman Empire was dissolved after the Napoleonic Wars, and Nuremberg became one of the most important cities in Bavaria in the following years.

+During the 1920s and 1930s, Nuremberg became one of the symbols and centers of the German Nazi era.
+The reasons why Hitler chose this city were simple: Holy Roman Empire connection and central location.
 Several massive Nazi Party conventions, known as Nuremberg Rallies, were held here on the Zeppelin Field during this period.

-The area known today as Nazi Party Rally Ground was used by Hitler's main architect Albert Speer, who came up with additional megalomaniacal projects such as Rome's-Colosseum like Congress Hall, Great Road, etc.
+The area known today as Nazi Party Rally Ground was used by Hitler's main architect Albert Speer, who came up with additional megalomaniacal projects such as Rome's-Colosseum like Congress Hall, Great Road, etc. This area is best explored by visiting museums of Documentation Center Nazi Party Rally Grounds and Memorium Nuremberg Trials.

 The city was heavily bombed during WW2, and almost the entire area of the Old Town was destroyed.
+Nuremberg, similar to cities like Dresden, was beautifully restored after the war.
+Today, the history of Nuremberg can be experienced through the museums and guided tours.

 Explore the Museums

 The next travel tip is tightly connected to the history we've mentioned above, so we've already mentioned two places - Memorium Nuremberg Trials and Documentation Center Nazi Party Rally Grounds.
+However, that's just a start.

+The next place you should visit is the Imperial Castle of Nuremberg, which we'll discuss in more detail later.
 Today, a large part of this medieval castle is technically a museum with plenty of information on the castle's history, the Roman Holy Empire, kings and emperors, weapons, armor, and much more.

+Those interested in general history should head to the Germanisches Nationalmuseum, which contains thousands of years of German history, as well as Behaim Globe, the world's oldest globe.
 This unique item predates Columbus's journey to America, which resulted in a large patch of the sea instead of two continents that contain modern maps (or, like, the globe right next to it, which was finished a few years later).

 Those who like art or the Renaissance should know that Nuremberg was home to Albrecht Durer, one of the most famous artists of this era.
+Albrecht Durer House is a must-see for all art lovers, plus it features a performance by a professional actress.

 Then there is the Nuremberg Transport Museum, which is divided into the DB Museum and the Museum of Communications.
+As the DB Museum has some stunning trains on display, it is especially popular among families with kids.

 The Fembo Haus has an exhibition on Nuremberg's history, while the house itself features the traditional architecture of a medieval merchant home.
+And that's not all.
+Nuremberg also has a Toy Museum, Nature Museum, Museum of Art and Design, and about a dozen more.
+As you can clearly see, Nuremberg is full of interesting museums for all ages and interests.

 Discover the Altstadt

+Nuremberg is a modern city, one of the largest in Bavaria.
+Despite it all, entering the Old Town feels like stepping into another world.
+The world of much smaller and quieter towns dotting the Bavarian countryside.
 So it is not surprising to say that wandering around the Old Town, which is surrounded by massive walls, is one of the best activities Nuremberg offers.

 Situated in the heart of Nuremberg, the Old Town (Altstadt in German) is relatively compact, mostly pedestrian-friendly, and well-connected with the rest of the city (bus, tram, and metro).
+It's full of amazing architecture that features traditional half-timbered houses, cute squares, impressive churches, medieval walls, towers, gates, and charming stone bridges.

+Speaking of bridges, River Pegnitz flows through the city before eventually meeting the Main near the town of Bamberg (as Regnitz), giving Nuremberg a unique atmosphere.
 The series of bridges connecting the southern part of the inner city with the north is a big reason why the Altstadt is so picturesque and fun to explore.

 If you're wondering what some must-see attractions in Nuremberg's Old Town are, then you should see Beautiful Fountain (Schoner Brunnen), Hauptmarkt (known for Christmas Markets), Handwerkerhof (touristy medieval village), Weissgerbergasse (a street with traditional architecture), St. Lorenz Church, and the Nuremberg Castle.

-The classic Nuremberg City Walking Tour and the Medieval Dungeons Tour are among the most popular.
+Nuremberg offers several great tours - the classic Nuremberg City Walking Tour and the Medieval Dungeons Tour are among the most popular.

 Tour the Imperial Castle of Nuremberg

+Perched atop a hill in the northern part of the Altstadt, the Imperial Castle of Nuremberg is a staple on every itinerary.
+This 11th-century castle boasts more than 1000 years of history that you can explore through a combination of self-guided and guided tours.
 The history features the Holy Roman Empire, Imperial Diets, Emperor Charles IV, King Ludwig I, WW2 air raids, castle restoration, and much more.

 The museum inside the castle provides an enjoyable journey through the centuries, revealing all the events and rulers that shaped its history.
+Part of the castle tour is a visit to Deep Well, which is, as the name suggests, a really deep well.
+This one is 47 meters deep, and it's inside an old house that is accessible with a guide.

+Lastly, you can climb the Sinwell Tower, which is the highest structure in the castle complex.
 The 360-degree views from the top are stunning, and the exhibition with photos of Nuremberg's destruction during WW2, which you can compare with today's state, is pretty interesting.

-How Much Time Do I Need
+How Long Do I Need to See Nuremberg?

+You will generally need 1-2 days in Nuremberg, depending on your interests and travel style.
 One day in Nuremberg gives you enough time to discover all the major sights, explore the Altstadt, and even see a museum or two.
+We spent a night in Nuremberg, and that's why we believe two days sound about right for Nuremberg.

 In two days, you will be able to spend enough time in all three important museums the city has to offer (Memorium Nuremberg Trials, Documentation Center Nazi Party Rally Grounds, and Germanisches Nationalmuseum) and also see all the major sights in the city center.

 Three (or more) days in Nuremberg are ideal for those who prefer slow travel, love museums, or just want to base themselves in the city and explore some nearby towns.
+We had a car, so we preferred to be on the move rather than being constrained to a single destination.
+But if you rely on public transport, this might be a good approach to see more destinations in one go.

+By the way, a half-day for Nuremberg is simply not enough, especially if you're a history lover.
 We're not saying it's not doable if you're pressed for time, but your overall experience will feel rushed.

 Visiting Nuremberg during the summer months (July and August) is ideal for travelers who prefer warm days with plenty of daylight and a lively atmosphere.

-What to Pack
+What to Pack for Nuremberg

 Also, don't forget to keep a good rain jacket in your daypack to stay dry on rainy days (or at least a travel umbrella).
+You will need a good-quality winter coat during the cold winter months that are common in Nuremberg.
+Lastly, we recommend checking the weather forecast for your trip before packing.

 How to Get There

+By Car: The city sits on an intersection of three major highways (A3, A6, and A9), so it's well-connected with all major German cities.
 Nuremberg is about 170 kilometers north of Munich, 150 kilometers north of Augsburg, 200 kilometers west of Stuttgart, 100 kilometers west of Regensburg, and 220 east of Frankfurt.

 In our case, Prague is about 300 kilometers from Nuremberg, and the journey takes less than three and a half hours.